 University of Michigan researchers can access a compilation of tweets known as the “Decahose” (a 10% sample of all tweets) without charge.
 MIDAS, CSCAR and ARC together manage and support the use of this data repository, including the historical archive of Decahose tweets and ongoing collection from the Decahose.

 U-M researchers can use this set of data for five areas of research: information diffusion; Natural Language Processing; network analysis; behavior analysis; Sociolinguistics.
 Please note: each project will need to have a faculty PI who is eligible, according to ORSP guidelines, to be a PI on federal grants.
+To learn more about a Twitter decahose project by a team from the Urban Sustainability Research Group of the School for Environment and Sustainability (UM-SEAS) please click here.

 For questions, please email Kristin Burgard, MIDAS Outreach and Partnership Manager, firstname.lastname@example.org.